This post may contain affiliate links. Click for complete disclosures.

 This part of the egg tends to have a little pocket of air.
 Cracking the egg here to peel opens up that pocket and allows you to get under the shell and membrane, making the egg easier to peel.

-I know there are many methods to boiling eggs, including "magic instant pot methods."
+I know there are many methods of boiling eggs, including the "magic instant pot boiled egg method".
 I prefer the good ole fashion pot on the stove.
 It's always worked and never steered me wrong.
-Except for the time I got completely distracted when our daughter hurt herself and left the eggs on the stove, and they cooked so long, I burned the pot.
+Except for the time I got completely distracted when our daughter hurt herself and left the eggs on the stove, and they cooked so long I burned the pot.
 That's not normal, though.

 - Put about 6-8 eggs in a medium-sized pot.
-You want to make sure the eggs are sitting completely on the bottom and not overlapping.
+You want to ensure the eggs sit completely on the bottom and do not overlap.